johnrsibert/JonzPandemic/index.md

 ##### New York City Prevalence
 ![New York City, NY](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/New_York_CityNY_prevalence.png)

 The disease attacked the five counties that comprise New York City aggressively with unchecked exponential growth in March and April.
 Quarantine-like measures "flattened the curve" and kept spread of infection at low levels.
 Numbers of new cases stayed relatively low and constant for 5 or 6 months, but began to increase in October and November.
-Currently, the number cases is beginning to rise exponentially for the second time.
+Currently, the number cases is increasing exponentially for the second time.

 Numbers of daily deaths reflect the numbers of daily new cases, rising sharply in April, falling to low levels in June.